tejasrimutyala/Movie-recommending-system/README.md

-🎬 Movie Recommender System
+Movie Recommender System
 A content-based movie recommendation system built using Python and Streamlit.
 This application suggests similar movies based on your selection by analyzing metadata such as genres, keywords, cast, and crew.
 It presents recommendations interactively with movie posters and titles.

-📋 Features
+Features
-🎯 Select movies via a searchable dropdown menu
+Select movies via a searchable dropdown menu

-🎞️ Displays posters and titles with clean layout
+Displays posters and titles with a clean layout

-🎛️ Adjustable number of recommendations using a slider
+Adjustable number of recommendations using a slider

-⚡ Fast recommendations powered by cosine similarity
+Fast recommendations powered by cosine similarity

-🔒 Robust error handling for API requests and data loading
+Robust error handling for API requests and data loading

-🛠 Technologies Used
+Technologies Used
 Python – Core programming language

 Streamlit – Web application framework